ECS 120: Theory of Computation

 |D||63 ≤ score < 67|

 Grades are based on reading quizzes, homework, take-home quizzes, and exams, each explained below.

 Reading quizzes are to be completed online on Canvas on your own time, one for each lecture, starting before the second lecture.
 Each lecture is named, for example, lecture 3a is Monday of week 3, and 4c is Friday of week 4; each quiz is named for the lecture that it precedes.
 The topics will be some combination of what was already covered in previous lecture and new material from the reading assignment for the next lecture.

 The reading quizzes are open-book, open-note, with no time limit.
 The intention is not to test what you already know, but to learn and to stay engaged, by thinking about the course material several times per week.

 If you don't know the answer to a question, don't guess!
 It is called a "reading quiz" because you really are intended to simply look up the answers in the lecture notes, with possibly a little bit of thinking about what the definitions mean, or perhaps running one of the simulators (http://web.cs.ucdavis.edu/~doty/automata/).
-Reading quizzes will be available for at least 24 hours before each lecture, and they are due 30 minutes prior to the start of lecture, after which there is no chance to submit.
-[During the pandemic, this is shortened to 5 minutes prior to the scheduled lecture time.]
+Reading quizzes will be available for at least 24 hours before each lecture, and they are due 40 minutes prior to the start of lecture, after which there is no chance to submit.
 If you have the quiz open at that time, Canvas will automatically submit whatever answers you have entered so far.